-18. To protect the MDF rear corners and to strengthen the chassis, cut two 35mm x 35mm aluminum angle plates to a length of 100mm and fit each of these to the rear corners of your robot with six 3 x 12mm screws.
-Countersink the holes in the aluminum on the outside of the angle.
+- 18. To protect the MDF rear corners and to strengthen the chassis, cut four 35mm x 35mm aluminum angle plates to a length of 100mm.
+Fit two of these to the rear corners of your robot with six 3 x 12mm screws.
+Countersink the holes in the aluminum on the outside of the angle. - Hint: Think about the best positions for these screws: They should not be too near the ends of the MDF or they will pull out under stress.
+They must also miss the existing screws fixing the chassis together.